tonghuikang/blog/_posts/2030-01-06-how-to-kaggle.md

 What do you think everyone else has missed?

+What do you think the community is wasting time on?

 # What things useful to the community do you want to share?